bahrus/ib-id/README.md

 This package contains a suite of web components, depending on the placement of the dash -- i-bid, ib-id[TODO], ibi-d[TODO].

 Each of them provide a simple, 1-dimensional list generating web component*.
-They generate lists from JSON.
+They generate lists from JSON, but can complement server-side rendering.

 They each have a property called "list" where an array of properties can be passed in. ibid merges those properties into each instance.